Medina, Washington: Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Medina has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Government and politics

 The City of Medina is a non-charter code city with a council–manager government.
 The city council is composed of seven members elected in non-partisan, at-large elections to four-year terms.
 The council elects a ceremonial mayor and deputy mayor from its members, serving a two-year term, and appoint a city manager to execute its legislative policies and oversee the government.
-The current city manager is Michael Sauerwein.
+The current city manager is Steve Burns.
 Despite its wealthy residents, the city government had a budget shortfall of 8 percent forecast for 2020.
 A property tax increase was approved by a narrow margin in the November 2019 elections.

 Medina has traditionally been a Republican stronghold at the local and national levels.
 However, like neighboring communities, it has become more competitive between the two major parties in recent elections.